 Beyond that, traveling was just more expensive and complicated.
 The shinkansen lines were also packed and we had a hard time getting tickets when we were going from Tokyo to Kyoto and back.
 Airfare was also significantly more expensive to fly out on 22 December and back on 5 January.
 I tracked flight prices for months, and I saw them hovering around $600-800 in October and November, but the lowest they sat for the holiday weeks was around $1,000.

 Along with all that, visiting shrines on/around New Year’s is customary in Japan.
 So if you’re planning on visiting some of the more famous shrines around that time, be prepared to battle the crowds.
-Sights like the photo below were pretty commonplace, and there were many times where we just felt like we were being herded along a route and weren’t able to experience the shrines and temples.
+Sights like the photo to the left of Fushimi Inari were pretty commonplace, and there were many times where we just felt like we were being herded along a route and weren’t able to experience the shrines and temples at many of the popular destinations (Kinkaku-ji, Ginkaku-ji, Kiyomizu-dera, and so on).

 2. I would redeem my JR Pass at a less busy station.